 Maraschino is produced with cherries and mostly used as an ingredient for desserts and cocktails.
 Martini – Italian brand of both sweet and dry vermouth, from which the ever popular Martini Cocktail has derived.

 Marsala : Italy has many types of “Port-like” wines or “vino liquoroso”, including Marsala.
 Marsala is a deliciously sweet wine, produced in different varieties and quality levels.
 Its cheaper versions, usually defined “marsala imitations” may be ok to bake with, but if you’re a wine lover, opt for the better quality marsala and enjoy a wine which can easily compete with the best ports.
 Marsala wine is divided in dry, semi-dry and sweet categories, and can be aged from 1 to more than 10 years.

-Nocino – Similar to Amaretto, this liqueur is made with green walnuts (traditionally gathered on the night of the 21st of June, midsummer’s night and Saint John’s) and their husks, which are placed to macerate in alcohol along with other spices, such as cinnamon and cloves, and sugar for a period in between 40 and 60 days.
+Nocino is imilar to Amaretto and is made with green walnuts (traditionally gathered on the night of the 21st of June, midsummer’s night and Saint John’s) and their husks, which are placed to macerate in alcohol along with other spices, such as cinnamon and cloves, and sugar for a period in between 40 and 60 days.
 Originally produced in Emilia, nocino was said to be used as a medicine.
 Nowadays, it is commonly agreed that, in small quantities, it helps digestion.

-Liquore Strega: Literally meaning “witch” in Italian, this amaro is a yellow, bitter-sweet liqueur cordial with a unique taste.
+Liquore Strega — literally the witch liquor– this amaro is a yellow, bitter-sweet liqueur cordial with a unique taste.

-Vin Santo : a Port-like wine from Tuscany, vin santo is typically consumed as an after dinner sweet drink, which goes particularly well with cantucci, crisps, aromatic almond biscuits, usually dunked into it.
+Vin Santo, on the other hand, is a sweet Port-like wine from Tuscany, typically consumed as an after dinner sweet drink, which goes particularly well with cantucci, crisps, aromatic almond biscuits, usually dunked into it.